 If your project involves “Bonding” please include all the necessary documentation listed above.

 The State Environmental Quality Review Act (SEQRA) requires that applicants evaluate the potential environmental consequences of certain activities and to minimize adverse impacts.
 To that end all applicants must complete the four page Short Environmental Assessment Form (SEAF) as part of the application process.
 For some projects this will be enough to comply with SEQRA.
 In other cases though the applicant may need to complete a long form EAF.
 Links to both forms are provided in the application.
 A link to more information is also available.
 Please make sure that the form is completely filled out and signed before attaching them to your application.
 Note that the Short Environmental Assessment now requires completion of two forms, please make sure to complete all three parts of both forms, and sign the forms in the appropriate place.
 Also make sure to attach a map of your project location as per instruction in part one.

 Pre-construction photos of the applicant’s proposed project are required.
 Note: Post project photos are also required.
 And in all cases when submitting photos please provide photos that are representative of the project.

 The Smart Growth Form is another required attachment and a link to more information is provided.
 Smart Growth addresses concerns that new construction projects are not contributing to “Urban Sprawl” and other negative environmental issues.
 As with the SEAF form please make sure the form is complete and signed before attaching it to the application.
 Make sure that the form is filled out by checking the appropriate boxes.
-Also, please make sure to provide a justification for compliance or noncompliance.
+Make sure to provide a justification for compliance or noncompliance.
 Finally make sure the form is signed.